AtakanTurgut/git.controller.doc/README.md

 ### [Git Installation for Windows](#)
 [[Source]](https://git-scm.com/download/win) for installing Git on Windows.       <br/>
-You can skip using the presets by clicking the 'Next' button.
-Finally, you can start the installation by pressing the 'Install' button and after the installation you can close the installation with the 'Finish' button.
+You can skip using the presets by clicking the `Next` button.
+Finally, you can start the installation by pressing the `Install` button and after the installation you can close the installation with the `Finish` button.
 ```bash
         git --version
 ```